 Homework can become a dreaded chore or even a battle.
-Faced with increasing homework demands it’s tempting to ignore it or leave it to the last minute.
+Faced with increased homework demands, it’s tempting to ignore it or leave it to the last minute.
 That’s when the all too familiar cries of “I’m too tired”, “I don’t know what to do” echo from both your child and you.

 8 ways to handle homework.

-- Be committed and your child needs to know that homework is a non-negotiable.
+- Be committed, and your child needs to know that homework is non-negotiable.

 - Pick a good time, leave it if they are just too tired.
 It is a good idea to agree on another time as children are more willing if they know when homework is going to happen.

 - Be prepared and organised.
 Know what your child needs to do before you sit down with them.
-Talk about how long the homework will take and have resources ready.
+Talk about how long the homework will take and have all the resources ready.